-Rows Inputs, Playbacks and Outputs are set up individually by the tabs at the top.
+The rows Inputs, Playbacks and Outputs are set up individually by the tabs at the top.
 In Use shows which channels are currently used in the mixing process.

-In the above example the AES input channel has been made invisible.
+In the above example the AES input channels have been made invisible.
 When AES is not used this is an easy way to remove it from the mixer completely.